Sense Scotland

-Sense Scotland is a national charity and specialised social care provider in Scotland, formalized in 1985.
-The charity’s aim is to support people with communication support needs associated with complex and sensory disabilities, and their families, and put their individual needs and choices first.
+Sense Scotland is a disability services and awareness charity in Scotland, formalized in 1985.
+The charity’s aim is to create a supportive world for people with complex communication support needs where they can live meaningful lives and achieve their own ambitions.
 Services are located all over Scotland with the charity’s main resource centre and head office based in Glasgow.
 The charity also provides information about complex communication support needs and participates in disability rights campaigns.

 Sense Scotland’s work is mainly funded by Local Government through contracts for services provided.
 It also raises money through donations, legacies, community fundraising, events, retail and corporate partnerships.

 History

-Sense Scotland was formalised as a charity in 1985, and opened its first office and charity shop in Glasgow the following year.
-The charity began supporting people with communication support needs in Glasgow in 1987, before opening services in Fife, Dundee, Lanarkshire and Ayrshire throughout the 1990s and 2000s.

-On 11 June 2011, Sense Scotland announced that former MSP Andy Kerr had been appointed as CEO.
+On 11 June 2011 Sense Scotland announced that former MSP Andy Kerr had been appointed to the vacant CEO position.
 He took over from interim CEO Joyce Wilson who held the position after former Chief Executive Gillian Morbey OBE left to head Sense and Sense International in October 2010.
 Morbey has been instrumental in setting up Sense Scotland and became its first staff member in 1985.
 She received an OBE in 1995 for her service to the deafblind community.

-In November 2011, Sense Scotland was awarded best UK health project at the National Lottery Awards, recognizing the difference that projects (co)financed by the Big Lottery Fund make to local communities, and celebrate the achievements of the people behind them.
+In November 2011 Sense Scotland was awarded best UK health project at the National Lottery Awards, recognizing the difference that projects (co)financed by the Big Lottery Fund make to local communities, and celebrate the achievements of the people behind them.

-In 2012, Sense Scotland launched Partners in Communication, an inclusive communication programme.
-The following year, the charity launched its Early Years programme to support families with children aged up to eight years old.

-In 2020, the charity celebrated its 35th anniversary.
-In 2022, Angela Bonomy was appointed as CEO.

 Activities

 Support Services

 The charity offers support services to children, young people and adults with complex communication needs throughout their lives.
-Sense Scotland’s services include day care, short breaks, supported living, housing support, skill development, arts and outdoor sessions and social clubs.
-The charity also supports young people and their families to plan for transition from school to adult life.
+Sense Scotland’s services include day care, short breaks, supported living, housing support, skills development, arts and outdoor sessions and social clubs.

 Advice & Information Services

-Sense Scotland's Family Advisory team provides information and support to families on a wide range of topics including education, benefits and funding.
-They support families to create an emergency plan for the person they care for and signpost them to organisations to help with guardianship and power of attorney.
-The team offers a range of parent and carer workshops to raise awareness of rights and the rights of the person cared for, and to explore issues including puberty, independence and understanding behaviour.

-Sense Scotland also offer advice and training to families and external organisations regarding Inclusive communication, including information on communication aids, technology and apps.